Skip to content

 Why People Keep Turning to Faux Wood Trusses

-• Weight.
-Real timbers are heavy, so heavy they strain foundations.
+Weight.
+Real timbers are heavy — so heavy they strain foundations.

-• Movement.
+Movement.
 Wood shifts with the seasons — gaps in January, swelling in July.

 The Magic: How Faux Wood Beams Change a Room

 It’s not just about saving money or making life easier.
-The real magic is how they change the feel of a room.
+Instead, the real magic is how they change the feel of a room.
 We’ve seen restaurants where the ceiling — not the food — became the most photographed thing on Instagram.
 We’ve seen living rooms suddenly feel warmer, almost like they’re giving the family a hug.
 One couple even told us: “We spend more evenings together now.
 The ceiling makes the room feel alive.”

 That’s not an exaggeration.
 Once the trusses go up, the atmosphere changes.
 Period.